DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-04-20-investigating-free-text-responses-from-apply.md

   ]
 }) }}

 We can see that most of the remaining free text answers are where the user did not provide enough detail - or perhaps entered a qualification that was not a degree.
-Where the applicant’s qualification is not a degree it’s unlikely the record would end up in Register - as they would likely not be eligible for the course (for courses that require a degree).For the remaining ones we may need providers to amend the record to give the detail required.
+Where the applicant’s qualification is not a degree it’s unlikely the record would end up in Register - as they would likely not be eligible for the course (for courses that require a degree).
+For the remaining ones we may need providers to amend the record to give the detail required.

 {{ govukTable({
   caption: "Top free text entries for degree subject",